wesleya/develop-docker/README.md

 ## Commit Updated Image

 ```
-# build new image
+# build latest image. tag it as new update (1.0) and tag it as latest. run this from directory with the Dockerfile
-$ docker build -t hugo-server .
+$ docker build -t wagena/develop-hugo:1.0 -t wagena/develop-hugo:latest .

-# run new image
-$ docker run -t -i hugo-server /bin/bash

-# exit out of the bash you just started
-$ exit

-# get list of all containers that were run
+# Log into Docker Hub from our CLI client
-$ docker ps -a
+$ docker login

-# commit the updated image
+# Push up each tagged image
-$ docker commit c94b90777a04 wagena/develop-hugo:0.1
+$ docker push wagena/develop-hugo:1.0
-$ docker commit c94b90777a04 wagena/develop-hugo:latest
+$ docker push wagena/develop-hugo:latest
 ```